 What can a mathematics degree do for you?

 Math is all around us.
-It’s in the design of a building.
-The shape of a bubble.
-The workings of your cell phone.
-Even music.
+At its core, it is the study of patterns—in the design of a building, the shape of a bubble, the workings of your cell phone and even music.

 With a degree in mathematics from Susquehanna, you can study our world and open up a world of possibilities for yourself.

-In addition to advanced math skills, you’ll have the problem-solving, writing and research skills to enter a rewarding career in education, computer science, actuary, law, finance and more.
+In addition to advanced math skills, you'll have the problem-solving, technical writing, research skills and analytical skills to enter a rewarding career in education, computer science, actuary, law, finance and more.

-Math is a powerful tool for analyzing the world.
+Math is a powerful tool for analyzing the world and its patterns.

 Climate change, new energy resources, medical breakthroughs and corporate business decisions are some of the real-world issues you could tackle with math.